 We have already seen how mindfulness practices can impact the brain, preparing you for sleep, and how a lack of sleep can be detrimental to our memory.

-Indeed, several non-invasive techniques are being explored—with varying degrees of success—to enhance such memory consolidation during sleep.
+Several noninvasive techniques are being explored, with varying degrees of success, to enhance such memory consolidation during sleep.

-According to research, ‘pink noise’—softer than white noise, and mimicking sounds found in nature, such as a waterfall, or gentle waves—increases slow-wave sleep.
-A 2013 study in Neuron found that when pink noise was played to 11 participants while they slept, their slow-wave sleep increased, and the results of declarative memory (facts and events) tests improved (Ngo, Martinetz, Born, & Mölle, 2013).
+According to research, ‘pink noise’ – softer than white noise and mimicking sounds found in nature, such as a waterfall, or gentle waves – increases slow-wave sleep.
+Ngo, Martinetz, Born, and Mölle (2013) found that when pink noise was played to 11 participants while they slept, their slow-wave sleep increased, and the results of declarative memory (facts and events) tests improved.

 There is also the potential to use other senses to boost memory recall while you sleep.